glpi-project/glpi/apirest.md

   * *expand_dropdowns* (default: false): show dropdown name instead of id.
 Optional.
   * *get_hateoas* (default: true): Show relations of the item in a links attribute.
 Optional.
   * *get_sha1* (default: false): Get a sha1 signature instead of the full answer.
 Optional.
-  * *with_components*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], retrieve the associated components.
+  * *with_devices*: Only for [Computer, NetworkEquipment, Peripheral, Phone, Printer], retrieve the associated components.
 Optional.
   * *with_disks*: Only for Computer, retrieve the associated file-systems.
 Optional.
   * *with_softwares*: Only for Computer, retrieve the associated software's installations.
 Optional.
   * *with_connections*: Only for Computer, retrieve the associated direct connections (like peripherals and printers) .Optional.